We perform Wedding Ceremonies Honoring Family.

 BRIDE: I want to thank you, my dear father, for being there so much of my life.
 You were always there for me and I miss you so very much.
 It saddens me so much to know that you are not here to walk me down the aisle.
 I promise to honor your importance in my life by following the path you led me down.
 I want you to know that as I am here today, I am thinking of you, and I will always be thinking of you.

-Want a ceremony honoring deceased parent?
+Do you and your fiance want a ceremony honoring a deceased parent, sibling or grandparent?
 Call the Officiant Guy.
-He is the best wedding minister in Southern California.
+He is the best wedding minister in Southern California and he would love to be a part of your wedding ceremony.

 If you are getting married anywhere in California give the top officiant in Orange County a phone call at (310) 882-5039 or (562) 547-3255 or fill out the contact form.
 Officiant Guy is a Southern California wedding officiate.
 He has been officiating weddings and issuing Los Angeles County wedding licenses for over several decades.